 So what you can do with bee’s wax?

-So after you extract your honey, don’t waste the wax.
-There is whole different world waiting to be explored and created from it.
+After you extract your honey, don’t waste the wax.
+There is a whole different world waiting to be explored and created from it.

 3. They Give Your Flowers A Boost